hassytr/hassytr/README.md

 ## Hi there 👋

-- I'm a first-year master's student at Graduate School of Engineering Science Osaka University.
+- I'm a second-year master's student at Graduate School of Engineering Science Osaka University.
 - I'm currently researching about deep generative models such as Diffusion Models.

 <!--